MohamedAbed250/Crop-Disease-Prediction-Model/README.md

 The prediction logic in `predict.py` loads saved preprocessing and model assets, transforms selected features, scales the input vector, and returns:

-- the predicted class
+- The predicted class
-- healthy and unhealthy probability scores
+- Healthy and unhealthy probability scores
-- a confidence value based on the stronger class probability
+- A confidence value based on the stronger class probability

 The repository contains both Random Forest and Gradient Boosting experiment files, while the app uses the saved wheat prediction pipeline exposed through the Flask interface.